 Numerous moose aquatic feeding areas are found throughout the Municipality and nesting sites for bird species are also a reflection of indigenous habitat areas.
 Several bear management areas cover the Municipality.
-Greenstone north of Highway 11 is also known as an area inhabited by Caribou.
+Greenstone is also known as an area inhabited by woodland caribou which are considered to be a threatened species.

 Despite the extent of the natural heritage resources of the area, a comprehensive inventory of the natural heritage system has not been undertaken.

 The intent of the Plan is to protect and maintain the natural environment, its ecology and its biodiversity.